 Scrum management in a nutshell

 The basic Scrum principle is iterative development.
 The entire project timeline is broken down into short iterations called sprints.
-During each sprint – that usually lasts for two weeks – a team commits to deliver on a set of user stories, concise product feature descriptions.
-Short iterations ensure that the team prioritizes the features that are actually needed and can be adjusted after receiving a feedback.
-The best case scenario, each sprint delivers a small product increment that functions, is QA-approved, and can be handed to stakeholders or end users to get their opinions.
+During each sprint – each usually lasting two weeks – a team commits to deliver on a set of user stories, concise product feature descriptions.
+Short iterations ensure that the team prioritizes the features that are actually needed and can be adjusted after receiving feedback.
+In the best-case scenario, each sprint delivers a small product increment that functions, is QA-approved, and can be handed to stakeholders or end users to get their opinions.